-- 3.012 Where neither Income Support/Pension Credit, Housing Benefit nor local authority payments for prescribed housing support services (also formerly known as 'Supporting People' payments) are in payment in respect of the home address, assess the resident's income in accordance with Sections 8 and 9, and then disregard from the total such amount as appears reasonable to allow in respect of home commitments.
+- 3.012 Where neither Income Support/Pension Credit, Housing Benefit are in payment in respect of the home address, assess the resident's income in accordance with Sections 8 and 9, and then disregard from the total such amount as appears reasonable to allow in respect of home commitments.
 Such expenses might be:

 - interest charges on:

 - hire purchase agreement to buy the dwelling occupied as the home (e.g. a caravan)

 - loans for repairs or improvements to the dwelling

 - mortgage payments

 - ground rent or other rental relating to a long tenancy

 - service charges (e.g. regular charge payable to the management company of a block of flats)

 - housing support charges

 - any insurance premiums

 - standard charges for fuel

 - water rates

 - payments under:

 - co-ownership scheme

 - tenancy agreement or licence of a Crown tenant

-Schedule 3 para 27
+3.012A A disregard on income to meet these expenses should also be allowed if the resident is taking reasonable steps to dispose of the property in order to acquire another more suitable home to which he will return.

-A disregard on income to meet these expenses should also be allowed if the resident is taking reasonable steps to dispose of the property in order to acquire another more suitable home to which he will return.
-3.012A Any cash payment made to a temporary resident in lieu of concessionary coal is fully disregarded.
+3.012B Any cash payment made to a temporary resident in lieu of concessionary coal is fully disregarded.